gittuf/gittuf/docs/cli/gittuf_apply.md

-## gittuf policy list-rules
+## gittuf apply

-List rules for the current state
+applies work in progress changes to the policy state to the current policy state

 ```
-gittuf policy list-rules [flags]
+gittuf apply [flags]
 ```

 ### Options

 ```
-  -h, --help               help for list-rules
+  -h, --help   help for apply
-      --targetRef string   to specify which ref should be inspected
 ```

 ### Options inherited from parent commands